Dikshant-Mahawar/Face-Mask-Detection/README.md

 ### Instructions to Run
 In the directory Code, there are 4 ipynb files - each corresponding to different parts - A,B,C,D (Part_A.ipynb,Part_B.ipynb,Part_C.ipynb,Part_D.ipynb)

+The output images for Part C and Part D are generated in the notebook when the code is run

 1. **Download Dataset**
    - Download the zip file of the dataset.
    - Set the `zip_path` variable in the notebook accordingly.